confiance22/tues_27185_confiance_Student_Attendance-_-_Performance_Tracking_System/README.md

 ---

-> "Whatever you do, work at it with all your heart, as working for the Lord, not for human masters." — Colossians 3:23 (NIV)
+> "Whatever you do, work at it with all your heart, as working for the Lord, not for human masters." — Colossians 3:23

 ---